renesugar/k_elda_archive/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kelda/kelda)](https://goreportcard.com/report/github.com/kelda/kelda)
 [![Code Coverage](https://codecov.io/gh/kelda/kelda/branch/master/graph/badge.svg)](https://codecov.io/gh/kelda/kelda)

-# Quilt
+# Kelda
+_Formerly known as Quilt._

 Deploying applications to the cloud can be painful.
 Booting virtual machines, configuring networks, and setting up databases, requires massive amounts of specialized knowledge — knowledge that’s scattered across documentation, blog posts, tutorials, and source code.

-Quilt aims to make sharing this knowledge simple by encoding it in JavaScript.
-Just as developers package, share, and reuse application code, Quilt’s JavaScript framework makes it possible to package, share, and reuse the knowledge necessary to run applications in the cloud.
+Kelda, formerly Quilt, aims to make sharing this knowledge simple by encoding it in JavaScript.
+Just as developers package, share, and reuse application code, Kelda’s JavaScript framework makes it possible to package, share, and reuse the knowledge necessary to run applications in the cloud.

-To take this knowledge into production, simply `quilt run` the JavaScript blueprint of your application.
-Quilt will set up virtual machines, configure a secure network, install containers, and whatever else is needed to get up and running smoothly on your favorite cloud provider.
+To take this knowledge into production, simply `kelda run` the JavaScript blueprint of your application.
+Kelda will set up virtual machines, configure a secure network, install containers, and whatever else is needed to get up and running smoothly on your favorite cloud provider.